-So, if an employer runs a pre-employment credit check, will they be able to see your credit score?
+If an employer runs a pre-employment credit check, will they be able to see your credit score?

 Here’s what nationally recognized credit expert Jeanne Kelly told us: “a prospective employer might want to pull your credit report.
 They do not get your credit score, just a report.”